 It’s worth mentioning that because the stalls are so close together, the food hall may feel extremely stuffy with all of the heat and steam.
 The best time to go is after sunset, but if you prefer to go during the day, try to find a seat as far away from the stalls as possible to avoid the heat and traffic.

-Opening hours for each stall will differ but most will be opened in the morning.
+Opening hours for each stall will differ, but most open in the morning.
 You can come here to get some delicious breakfast before exploring the rest of Singapore.

 4. Tekka Centre

-If you have a craving for some Indian food, the best hawker centre to visit in Singapore would be the Tekka Centre.
-This hawker centre is located in Little India and is where you can go to try some incredible Indian dishes from the Northern and Southern regions of India.
+If you’re craving Indian food, the best hawker centre to visit in Singapore would be the Tekka Centre in Little India.
+The hawkers sell some incredible Indian dishes from the Northern and Southern regions of India.

-One of the most popular dishes offered here is the biryani, and you can get them from either the Yakader stall or the Allauddin stall.
-You can also try some masala dosa, while you are here.
+One of the most popular dishes offered here is the biryani, and you can get it from either the Yakader stall or the Allauddin stall.
+You can also try some masala dosa while you are here.

 Tekka Centre is also a wet market and is one of the best places in the area to get some halal meats.